 Pastor Mark Driscoll is a Jesus-following, mission-leading, church-serving, people-loving, Bible-preaching pastor.
 In 2010, Preaching magazine named him one of the 25 most influential pastors of the past 25 years.
 He’s grateful to be a nobody trying to tell everybody about Somebody.

-Pastor Mark is the author of many books, has written for CNN, Fox News, and The Washington Post, and has been featured as a columnist for The Seattle Times.
+Pastor Mark is the author of many books, including; A Call to Resurgence, Who Do You Think You Are, and Real Marriage.
+He has also written for CNN, Fox News, and The Washington Post, and has been featured as a columnist for The Seattle Times.

 With a skillful mix of bold presentation, accessible teaching, and unrelenting compassion for those who are hurting the most—particularly women who are victims of sexual and physical abuse and assault—Pastor Mark has taken biblical Christianity into cultural corners rarely explored by evangelicals.
 He has been grilled by Whoopi Goldberg and Barbara Walters on The View, gone head-to-head with Piers Morgan on CNN, debated the existence of evil with Deepak Chopra on ABC’s Nightline, bantered with the gang on Fox and Friends, and explained biblical sexuality on Loveline with Dr. Drew.

 Various ministries trace their roots to Pastor Mark’s leadership.
 Mars Hill Church began as a Bible study he and his wife Grace taught in their home.
 He is also the founder of Resurgence, a ministry that offers resources for Christian leaders, including books, events, classes, multimedia, and a blog.
 He is the co-founder of the Acts 29 Network, which has planted over 400 churches in the US and 13 other nations.
-In 2010, following a cataclysmic earthquake in Haiti, Pastor Mark co-founded Churches Helping Churches with James MacDonald of Harvest Bible Chapel.
+In 2010, following a cataclysmic earthquake in Haiti, Pastor Mark helped found Churches Helping Churches .
 The organization raised $2.7 million in funds and delivered an additional $1.7 million in medical supplies to the devastated country.

 Born in North Dakota, Mark Driscoll grew up the son of a union dry-waller in south Seattle.
 After graduating from high school he attended Washington State University on scholarship.
 He became a Christian during his freshman year, and finished college with a degree in speech communication from the Edward R. Murrow School of Communication.
 He later completed a master’s degree in exegetical theology from Western Seminary in Portland, Oregon.